-Following completion of 70 hours and prior to the completion of 90 hours, baccalaureate students must have an advisement report on file in the Office of the Registrar.
-Students who have completed 90 or more hours must have a signed advisement report on file to register for the next semester.
-Students seeking an associate degree must file an advisement report between 35 and 45 hours.
-Students seeking technical certificates must file a Graduation Advisement Report in the final semester of study.
-Advisement Reports must include the signature of the student, advisor, unit head, and Registrar.
+Following completion of 70 hours and prior to the completion of 90 hours, baccalaureate students must have a degree audit on file in the Office of the Registrar.
+Students who have completed 90 or more hours must have a signed audit on file to register for the next semester.
+Students seeking an associate degree must file a degree audit between 35 and 45 hours.
+Students seeking technical certificates must file a Graduation Degree Audit in the final semester of study.
+Audits must include the signature of the student, advisor, unit head, and Registrar.

-When a student applies for graduation, which occurs the semester before the intended graduation or in the final semester of study (technical certificate students), the student must meet with his/her advisor to complete and sign the Graduation Advisement Report.
-The signed report is then submitted to the Office of the Registrar.
-The signed report is used by the Registrar's Office as a checklist to assist with the verification of the student's graduation requirements.
+When students apply for graduation, which occurs the semester before the intended graduation or in the final semester of study (technical certificate students), the student must meet with his/her advisor to complete and sign the Graduation Degree Audit.
+The signed degree audit is then submitted to the Office of the Registrar.
+The signed degree audit is used by the Registrar's Office as a checklist to assist with the verification of the student's graduation requirements.